987FM: 987 (2005–present)

+On 17 January 2017, 987 studio moved out of Caldecott Broadcast Centre and into new Mediacorp Campus at one-north.

+Incidents

 In May 2007, The Muttons were suspended for a while due to their participation in No Bra Day, an activity that was sponsored by FHM Singapore and featured young models competing to see who could remove their bras in the fastest time possible.
-A video taken in the studio was posted on YouTube and the resulting uproar from viewers forced the station to pay S$9,800 to the Media Development Authority of Singapore for 'inappropriate and offensive content'.
+A video taken in the studio was posted on YouTube and the resulting uproar from viewers forced the station to pay S$9,800 to the Media Development Authority for 'inappropriate and offensive content'.
 Muttons in the Morning was then replaced with The Dan and Young Show.
-They soon came back to 987FM in July 2007 for the late night slot show, now called Muttons To Midnight.
+They soon came back to 987 in July 2007 for the late night slot show, now called Muttons To Midnight.

 In July 2009, Chew Soo Wei, was sacked by the programming director, Daniel Ong, over alleged claims of failing to put on an American accent and issues with proficiency of the English language.
 Listeners expressed disdain that it was unfair for DJs with local accents to be discriminated while DJs who speak with an American accent receive preferential treatment.

-In March 2010, it was announced that Ris Low would be joining the 987 crew and hosting the evening drive-time show.
-There was a huge outrage among listeners over her unprofessional attitude, including turning up more than 2 hours late for her first radio show and usage of poor English.